Inspired by a bag of cinnamon chips in my pantry, I created this amazing, delicious Cinnamon Chip Banana Bread.

 Turn the loaf onto a rack to cool completely.
 Then slice and eat.
 Enjoy!

 If you’ve never tried cinnamon chips, you must give them a shot.
 They’re not always easy to locate – look for them at either Target or Walmart near the chocolate chips (Hershey’s makes them).
 And if you’re unable to find them, then you can always order cinnamon chips online.
 I order them on Amazon all the the time.
 I like to order several bags and keep them in my freezer until I’m ready to use them.

 This is a really banana-y banana bread… lots and lots of banana taste with a hint of cinnamon flavor too.
 The chips melt within the bread, and then it’s nice to have a sprinkle of chips on top that you can really taste.

 So what’s special about this banana bread?
-Maybe more mashed bananas than usual, the melted butter, the hint of cinnamon… not sure what makes it so good, but if I ever repeated the same banana bread recipe, I’d repeat this one.
+Maybe more mashed bananas than usual, the melted butter, the hint of cinnamon… not sure what makes it so good, but if I ever repeated the same banana bread recipe, I’d repeat this one for sure.

 Cinnamon Chip Banana Bread

-- 1/3 cup granulated white sugar
+- ⅓ cup granulated white sugar

 - 1 large egg, beaten

 - Preheat the oven to 350°F. Spray a 5x8-inch loaf pan with nonstick spray.